The New 12-Sided £1 Coin

-As a leading innovator of currency processing solutions, Cummins Allison was in consultation with the Royal Mint to ensure our machines were ready to accept this new coin well in advance of it being put into circulation.
+As a leading innovator of currency processing solutions, we were in consultation with the Royal Mint to ensure our coin machines were ready to accept this new coin well in advance of it being put into circulation.

 Why the £1 coin was replaced